 Teaching Hospitals & Clinics

 The University of Virginia Health Sciences Center is located in Charlottesville, Virginia (see directions).

-The University of Virginia Hospital opened in 1901 as a 25-bed facility (see UVA Infirmary.
+The University of Virginia Hospital opened in 1901 as a 25-bed facility.
 It now serves as one of the major acute-care referral institutions in Central and Western Virginia.
 About 28,000 people are admitted to the hospital each year, with about 350,000 emergency and outpatient visits.

 University Hospital West

 University Hospital West contains most of the out-patient clinics for the surgical subspecialties such as ophthalmology, otolaryngology, neurosurgery, and plastics, as well as radiation oncology, and neurology.
 The rest of the hospital contains additional office, research, and teaching space.